 By thus engaging in devotional service to the Lord, great sages or devotees free themselves from the results of work in the material world.
 In this way, they become free from the cycle of birth and death and attain the state beyond all miseries [by going back to Godhead].
 (BG 2.51)

-In each of the above verses, a common term buddhi-yuktā is used which Śrīla Prabhupāda translates as “devotional service”.
-It is important to understand why buddhi-yuktā is called “devotional service”.
+In each of the above verses, a common term buddhi-yuktā is used which Śrīla Prabhupāda uniformly translates as “devotional service”.
+If one chances upon other translations, the same term is sometimes translated differently, leading to varied kinds of conclusions.
+It is therefore important to understand why buddhi-yuktā is called “devotional service”.

 The term buddhi denotes intellect, whose basic property it to seek the origins or foundations.
 For example, if you are given a book, the mind comprehends the sentences, but the intellect asks: What are the key ideas here?
 If you study mathematics, then the mind understands the various theorems, and the intellect asks: What are the key axioms or assumptions?
 When you study physics, the mind describes the various experiments and data, and the intellect asks: What is the basic law of nature here?

-These original objects are active and yet not active.
+These original objects are active and yet not needlessly overactive or inactive.
 For example, you do your job just sufficient, not more and not less.
-So, you are not lazy, and you are not being hyperactive.
+So, you are not lazy, and you are not hyperactive.
 You do your household duties just as much as required; not more not less.
 You are not overeager to please anyone, and you are not neglectful of your responsibilities.
 This kind of activity is also meditation because more or less is a distortion.
 Just right is the original form of that activity which is by itself the form of God.

-Karma-yoga is a very sophisticated philosophy and probably the least understood.
+Karma-yoga involves a very sophisticated understanding of nature, and is probably the least understood.
 It is a way of realizing God through the controlled execution of your day-to-day activities.
 Thus, you are doing your karma or duties, but the forms of those activities are not material because matter means distortion away from the center.
-By doing your job just as much as needed—not more or less—you can realize how God is the origin and how His activities are the pure, perfect, and the most balanced activities.
+By doing your job just as much as needed—neither more nor less—you can realize how God is the origin and how His activities are the pure, perfect, and the most balanced activities.

 The Jñāna-Yoga System